+92-051-8484-199 [email protected] Office No. 5, Plot No. 26, PHA Apartments, G-7/1, Islamabad.

 Pages: 12-30

 Agreement must be kept/ treaty must be followed is a famous international law principle Pacta Sunt Servanda, this principle honors and upholds the treaties and agreements between different states.
 This research explores the application of this principle in the context of the Indus Waters Treaty between the two rival countries Pakistan and India.
-Moreover, this research probes into the histo ... read more
+Moreover, this research probes into the historical a ... read more

 PDF